stitchdata/docs/_saas-integrations/netsuite/netsuite-latest.md

           - **name** and **internalId**: The `internalId` of the record will display in **both** columns.
           - **customRecord**: This column will contain a `true` value.

-          For example: the first two records in this table are "normal" records, while the third is a custom record:
+          For example: The first two records in this table are "normal" records, while the third is a custom record:

           | type         | internalId | name             | customRecord | deletedDate                   |
           |--------------+------------+------------------+--------------+-------------------------------|